Italian yields fall after Renzi's party triumphs in EU vote

 * French yields steady, market shrugs off National Front win

-* Focus on fact pro-EU parties dominant in parliament (Updates prices, adds fresh comments)
+* Focus on fact pro-EU parties dominant in parliament (Updates prices, adds detail)

 By Emelia Sithole-Matarise